Rajah & Tann: History

 Rajah & Tann (then known as Tann Wee Tiong & T. T. Rajah) was founded by T. T. Rajah and Tann Wee Tiong in 1976.
 Rajah and Tann were also the founding members of People's Action Party and later members of the now-defunct Barisan Sosialis.

 Rajah's son V. K. Rajah was appointed as the managing partner in 1987.
 He oversaw the growth of the firm from 6 lawyers to more than 160 lawyers and 200 staff.
 Steven Chong was appointed as the joint managing partner in 1998.

 The firm established a representative office in Shanghai in 2003.
 In January 2004, Steven Chong became the sole managing partner when V. K. Rajah became a Judicial Commissioner.

 Kuala Lumpur based Christopher & Lee Ong (formed by the merger of three Malaysian law firms), entered into an alliance with Rajah & Tann Asia in 2013.

 The partnership law firm of Rajah & Tann converted to a limited liability partnership on 1 January 2008.

 In August 2009, S.R.
 Nathan, former President of Singapore, appointed Steven Chong and deputy managing partner, Quentin Loh to the bench as Judicial Commissioners.
 Subsequently, Sundaresh Menon and Eng Beng Lee were appointed as managing and deputy managing partners respectively.
 In October 2010, Eng Beng Lee took over as the managing partner when Sundaresh Menon was appointed as the Attorney-General of Singapore.

 In 2011, Rajah & Tann set up affiliate offices in Bangkok, Ho Chi Minh City and Vientiane as a part of its strategy for regional expansion.
 Furthermore, the firm tied up with local law firms in Phnom Penh, Jakarta and Yangon in 2013.

 In January 2017, the Rajah & Tann Asia network absorbed Gatmaytan Yap Patacsil Gutierrez & Protacio (C&G Law) as its member firm in the Philippines.

-In 2019, Patrick Ang succeeded Eng Beng Lee as the managing partner while Rebecca Chew is the deputy managing partner of the firm.
+In 2019, Patrick Ang succeeded Eng Beng Lee as the managing partner with Rebecca Chew being appointed the deputy managing partner of the firm.
+In 2022, the firm announced a new management team including appointing Ng Kim Beng and Kelvin Poon as joint deputy managing partners supporting Patrick Ang, the duo replacing Rebecca Chew.
+As part of the broader leadership transition, it was also announced that Adrian Wong also succeeded Leong Kah Wah as the head of disputes, with Vikram Nair serving as deputy head.

+In July 2024, Rajah & Tann is set to expand its presence in China for the first time in 21 years.
+The firm will inaugurate a new office in Shenzhen, which is scheduled to open in the fourth quarter of the year.
+This expansion marks a significant return to the Chinese market for Rajah & Tann, reflecting the firm's strategic focus on enhancing its footprint in key Asian markets.
+The Shenzhen office will be led by Hew Kian Heong, who will co-lead the firm's practice in China with Linda Qiao who heads the Shanghai office.

+In February 2025, Rajah & Tann appointed Ng Kim Beng as its new Managing Partner.